acorn-io/docs/docs/100-reference/03-acornfile.md

 ### memory, mem

-`memory` allows you to define a memory resource limit for the pods running/provisioning the service.
+`memory` allows you to define a memory resource limit for the containers and other workloads provisioned by the service.

 ### environment, env